Skip to main content

 Regulation of Citrate Synthase

-Citrate synthase (ΔGo = -7.5 kcal/mol, -31 kJ/mo), Isocitrate dehydrogenase (ΔGo = -2.0 kcal/mol, -8.4 kJ/mol) and alpha-ketoglutarate dehydrogenase (ΔGo = -7.2 kcal/mol, -30 kJ/mol) are all exergonic and likely candidates for regulation.
-Indeed they are.
+Citrate synthase (ΔGo = -7.5 kcal/mol, -31 kJ/mo), Isocitrate dehydrogenase (ΔGo = -2.0 kcal/mol, -8.4 kJ/mol), and alpha-ketoglutarate dehydrogenase (ΔGo = -7.2 kcal/mol, -30 kJ/mol) are all exergonic and likely candidates for regulation.
+Indeed, they are.
 Let's start with citrate synthase.

 Citrate synthase is regulated in part by the availability of substrate acetyl-CoA and oxaloacetate.
-It is inhibited by NADH and also citrate, a competitive inhibitor of oxaloacetate binding.
+It is inhibited by NADH and citrate, a competitive inhibitor of oxaloacetate binding.
 Succinyl-CoA, a downstream product of the citric acid cycle, is a competitive inhibitor of acetyl-CoA binding.

 Figure \(\PageIndex{4}\) shows an interactive iCn3D model of a structural comparison of pig citrate synthase with bound citrate (1CTS) and with bound citrate and CoASH (2CTS)